hydrusnetwork/hydrus/docs/running_from_source.md

     `C:\Windows\System32\cmd.exe /c "C:\hydrus\Hydrus Source\hydrus_client-user.bat"`

     This is a shortcut to tell the terminal to run the bat; it should be pinnable to start.
 You can give it a nice name and the hydrus icon and you should be good!

+    Or you can make a shortcut with the direct python executable that we saw before, something like:

+    `C:\Hydrus\venv\Scripts\pythonw.exe C:\Hydrus\hydrus_client.py`

 === "Linux"